 Easy Ways to Detect Air Leaks

-Doing everything you can to keep your home’s energy efficiency levels high is an easy decision.
-When you make sure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
+Doing as much as possible to keep your home’s energy efficiency levels high is an easy decision.
+When you ensure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
 Air leaks around your home are one of many ways your home may be losing efficiency.

-The most common leaks are from drafts coming through your windows or doors.
+A large number of leaks are from drafts that come through your windows or doors.
 These air leaks are relatively easy to spot, but air leakage can also be found in less obvious spaces around your home.
-Use the suggestions below to complete your own energy assessment.
+Review the suggestions below to complete your own energy assessment.

 Inside your home

 First, you’ll want to look around your windows and doors.
-If they rattle or you can see light coming in around the frame, they’re leaking and probably wasting energy and money, as well.
+If they rattle or you can see light through spaces between the door and the frame, they’re leaking and likely wasting energy and money, as well.
 Seal them with caulk or weather-stripping to eliminate the leak.

 Next, walk around looking for cracks and gaps in the following areas: